Insider Pro | Career Path

 Whether you’re here to develop your Azure cloud engineering skills or simply learn about the cloud, Cybrary’s Azure Career path will deliver best in class instruction to ensure you acquire the real-world skills needed to work professionally with the cloud.

 As one of the dominant cloud computing services, Microsoft Azure is responsible for more than 700,000 current job openings in the cloud industry.

 This Azure Career Path provides a structured curriculum with specialized learning activities that will give you real-world training to become a successful cloud engineer in Microsoft Azure.
-In this career path, you will learn about cloud computing, cloud infrastructure, networking services, cloud security, virtual machines, and more while preparing you for multiple certifications like the Microsoft Azure AZ-900, Microsoft AZ-103, Microsoft AZ-300, Microsoft AZ-301, and the ISC2 CCSP.
+In this career path, you will learn about cloud computing, cloud infrastructure, networking services, cloud security, virtual machines, and more while preparing you for multiple certifications like the Microsoft Azure AZ-900, Microsoft AZ-104, Microsoft AZ-303, Microsoft AZ-304, and Microsoft AZ-500.

 Once Completed You Are Ready To:

 - Cloud/Cloud Security

 - Cloud Engineer

 - Cloud Security Specialist